-Software Assurance is canceled: 30.06.2021 - the last day when you can generate SA vouchers to pay for training in Microsoft courses.
+Software Assurance is canceled: 15.11.2021 - the last day to provide activated SA vouchers to pay for training on Microsoft courses.
 Details

 After completing this course, students will be able to:

 - Describe Service Manager 2012 R2.

 - Configure base settings in Service Manager 2012 R2.